-If you have a monthly churn rate of 3%, that might not sound that much, but you are losing 36% of your entire customer base each year!
+If you have a monthly churn rate of 3%, that might not sound that much, but if you understand the ARR formula, you are losing 36% of your entire customer base each year!
 That’s huge!
 The lower your churn rate, the faster you will be able to grow your ARR.

 Multi-year contracts will not increase your ARR.
 You will only increase your bookings and billings (If you charge upfront).
 It’s only when you increase how much they are actually spending on an annual or normalized monthly basis will your ARR increase.

-The longer the contract, the more certainty you have on revenue… basically because they are stuck with you!
-If they start losing the loving feeling, they still can’t leave.
+The longer the contract, the more certainty you have on revenue.
+Because they are stuck with you!
+If they start losing the loving feeling, they still can’t churn and leave you.